ofed_info -s

 # mount -t hugetlbfs -o pagesize=1G none /mnt/huge_c0/

 Note: This example exhibits allocation of 4Gb total hugepages for both 2Mb and 1Gb hugepages sizes.
 You may define different amounts relative to the free amount of memory on your hypervisor.

 2. Define the network for the container.

 The recommended type of network is SRIOV.

-To view how to define an SRIOV network, please refer to the post HowTo Configure Docker in SR-IOV or Passthrough Mode with Mellanox Ethernet Adapters.
+To view how to define SRIOV network, please refer to the post HowTo Configure Docker in SR-IOV or Passthrough Mode with Mellanox Ethernet Adapters.